 - Are all your closed accounts noted as closed?

 - Does each account have the appropriate account balance listed?

 - Is your payment history accurate?

-If you see missed payments that shouldn’t have been there, write it down.
-Your credit score is negatively impacted when you are 30 days or more past due.
+If you see missed payments that shouldn’t have been there, write them down.
+Your credit score is negatively impacted when you are more than 30 days past due.
 If you see a balance on a card that you haven’t used in years, it could be because the account has been stolen.
-Misinformation in the accounts section harms your credit score, so make a note of all incorrect information.
+Misinformation in the accounts section harms your credit score, so make a note of all of it.

 - What is my current balance relative to my available credit (credit utilization)?

 - Do I have any open accounts that have associated late payments?

 Resolving these issues can help you improve your credit score moving forward.